oracle/fmw-kubernetes/docs-source/content/idm-products/enterprise-deployments/enterprise-deployment-automation/_index.md

 ### Enterprise Deployment Automation

-The [Enterprise Deployment Automation scripts](https://github.com/oracle/fmw-kubernetes/tree/master/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement), allow you to automatically deploy the entire Oracle Identity and Access Management suite in a production environment.
+The Enterprise Deployment Automation scripts allow you to deploy the entire Oracle Identity and Access Management suite in a production environment.
+You can use the scripts to:

+  + Automate the creation of a Kubernetes cluster on Oracle Cloud Infrastructure (OCI), ready for the deployment of Oracle Identity and Access Management products.
+See [Automating the OCI Infrastructure Creation for the Identity and Access Management Kubernetes Cluster](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/automating-oci-infrastructure-creation-identity-and-access-management-kubernetes-cluster.html).
-For more information about the use of these scripts, see [Automating the Identity and Access Management Enterprise Deployment](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/automating-identity-management-deployment.html).
+  + Automate the deployment of Oracle Identity and Access Management products on any compliant Kubernetes cluster.
+See [Automating the Identity and Access Management Enterprise Deployment](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/automating-identity-management-deployment.html).